timescale/docs.timescale.com-content/getting-started/scaling-out.md

 ## Working with Distributed Hypertables

-As previously mentioned, distributed hypertables are similar to normal hypertable with the difference that distributed hypertables will partition the data and store it on remote data nodes.
+As previously mentioned, distributed hypertables are similar to normal hypertables with the difference that distributed hypertables will partition the data and store it on remote data nodes.
 This means that to create a distributed hypertable, you need to have added at least one data node before starting.